 Take advantage of the video feature that app stores offer.
 Videos are known to have a much higher conversion rate than pictures.
 An intro video on your app page will go the extra mile to keep a prospective user interested in your app.

 When making videos, make sure they are not too long so as to avoid losing people looking to download your app.
+However, if you’re doing a Q&A live stream, the longer, the better.
+If you’re unfamiliar with enabling live stream capabilities on your app, know that you can host live events seamlessly with Sendbird’s live stream SDK (software development kit).

 Write A Clear App Description